reborg/pwc/README.md

 # pwc

-pwc is the parallel vesion of the venerable Unix command line utility wc modified to run in parallel on multiple cores using Clojure reducers.
+pwc is a parallel vesion of the venerable Unix command line utility wc modified to run on multiple cores using Clojure reducers. pwc also offers single words frequencies as optional output.

+## Is pwc really that faster than wc?

+pwc shines on multi-GB files.
+My benchmarks at the moment say that on a test 4Gb file on my laptop, wc output results in around 20" while pwc in 5".
+Also remember that pwc is calculating word frequencies as well!

+## What's added?

+* pwc calulcates word frequencies, while wc only counts lines, words and bytes.

 ## What's missing

-pwc doesn't support being part of a pipe at the moment, so a filename is required (instead of optional like wc).
+* pwc doesn't support being part of a pipe, so a filename is required (instead of optional like wc).
+* pwc accepts multiple file inputs at once

 ## How to install